A System-Level Analysis of Conference Peer Review: Institutional Memory

+In the main body, we focus on the setting with noiseless authors, where we can obtain strong theoretical results.
+The appendix contains proofs, some further details, and additional results, largely using simulations on models estimated by real data, that both illustrate the robustness of our theoretical results and explore more complex settings.

-We first assume that authors know the quality of their manuscripts, but reviewers only obtain noisy signals of the quality.
+\emph{Noiseless Authors: Theoretical Results.} We first assume that authors know the quality of their manuscripts, but reviewers only obtain noisy signals of the quality.

-It is sometimes argued that conferences should accept every paper that is ``above the bar''.
+We first explain a counter-intuitive phenomenon which we call the \emph{resubmission paradox}: real-world conferences typically have an acceptance rate of around 25\%; yet, many rejected papers are accepted later at other (or even the same) prestigious venues \citep{cortes2021inconsistency}.
+Therefore, it is sometimes argued that conferences should accept every paper that is ``above the bar'', by lowering the acceptance threshold.
+Our model can help explain this counterintuitive phenomenon.
 Because every submitted paper will be resubmitted until accepted (since the authors learn no new information from the reviews), the conference's \emph{acceptance threshold} induces a \emph{de facto threshold}: a manuscript quality above which every paper will be eventually accepted and below which no manuscript will be submitted.
-The acceptance threshold and de facto threshold are typically different, sometimes significantly so (in particular when the conference is very attractive to authors, the authors are very patient, or the noise of reviews is large) --- we call the difference the \emph{resubmission gap}.
-In most situations, if a conference naively sets an acceptance threshold identical to their ideal de facto threshold, they will ultimately accept substandard papers, in rounds in which enough reviewers had noisy reviews that ended up too high.
+The acceptance threshold and de facto threshold are typically different, sometimes significantly so (in particular when the authors are very patient, the noise of reviews is large, or the conference is very selective, resulting in a large utility upon acceptance) --- we call the difference the \emph{resubmission gap}.
+In most situations, if a conference were to naively set an acceptance threshold identical to their ideal de facto threshold, it would ultimately accept substandard papers, in rounds in which enough reviewers had noisy reviews that ended up too high.
 We call this phenomenon the \emph{resubmission paradox.} Instead, the conference should select an acceptance threshold higher than the desired threshold of conference acceptances.
-However, the resulting ``optimal'' is then counter-intuitive: every paper that is submitted is eventually accepted, yet each round many of the papers are rejected.
-We exactly characterize the resubmission gap in several settings.
+However, the resulting ``optimal'' is then counter-intuitive: every paper that is submitted is eventually accepted, yet each round, many of the papers are rejected.

-Second, we consider the tradeoff between the conference quality and the review burden (the total number of reviews per paper throughout its resubmission process), focusing on the Pareto frontier.
-At a high level, the review burden closely tracks the number of papers just above the de facto threshold, because such papers typically require numerous resubmissions before acceptance.
-In particular, a conference may be able to significantly reduce the long-term review burden by choosing the threshold such that there are fewer borderline papers near the resulting de facto threshold.